-Example: The student enrolled in a course that's duration is 30 days.
-The withdrawal was submitted on the 14^{th} day.
-The institution would perform the calculation to determine how much TA was earned by the student's attendance: (14 divided by 30 equals 46.6%.
-46.6% of the TA authorized was earned by the student, which means 53.4% of what was authorized will be returned to the DOD).
+Example: In a course lasting 30 days, a student submits a withdrawal on the 14th day.
+The institution calculates the percentage of TA earned by the student's attendance (14 divided by 30), which equals 46.4%.
+This means the student earned 46.6% of the authorized TA, resulting in 53.4% being returned to the D.O.D..

-Proration of Charges:
+Proration of Charges